futebolista99/CommonUtils/README.md

-# AcmeUtils
+# CommonUtils

 ## Project Purpose
-AcmeUtils provides small personal utilities, such as retrieving secrets from Bitwarden, to simplify common development tasks.
+CommonUtils provides small personal utilities, such as retrieving secrets from Bitwarden, to simplify common development tasks.

 ## Installation
 1. Clone this repository.